P4-Research/nikss-p4c/backends/ebpf/psa/README.md

 or `multicast_group` in a PSA program) and initialize an inner map.
 To add a new clone session/multicast group member, a control plane must add new element to the inner map.

+## PSA externs

+### ActionProfile

+[ActionProfile](https://p4.org/p4-spec/docs/PSA.html#sec-action-profile) extern is a table implementation that separates actions (and its parameters) from P4 table.
+Extern is implemented as an additional hash map, in which key is member reference and value is the same as in a table without implementation (stores action id, action data, etc.).
+Map for table with `ActionProfile` has changed value - instead of action specification it stores member reference, which is a key for map implementing `ActionProfile`.

+`hit` field returned from `apply()` method on table is set to `true` only when entry is found in both maps, it is when member reference is found in a P4 table and that reference points to a valid member (it exists).

+Limitations for P4 tables with implementation `ActionProfile`:
+- DirectCounter and DirectMeter externs are not supported.
+- Default action can't be specified other than `NoAction`.
+- (Const) entries can't be specified.

+`ActionProfile` instance can be shared between multiple P4 tables, every of them must have exactly the same action list.

+**Note:** As of April 2022, support for ActionProfile extern in `psabpf-ctl` CLI/API is not implemented yet.
+As a workaround you can use table CLI/API for this extern.

 # Getting started

 ## Installation